Sport in Madrid: Basketball

 Real Madrid Baloncesto, founded in 1931, compete in Liga ACB and play their home games at the Palacio de Deportes (WiZink Center).
 Real Madrid's basketball section, similarly to its football team, is the most successful team in Europe, with a record 10 EuroLeague titles.
 Domestically, they have clinched a record 36 league titles and a record 28 Copa del Reys.

 Club Baloncesto Estudiantes, founded in 1948, compete in LEB Oro and also play their home games at the Palacio de Deportes (WiZink Center).
 Until 2021, Estudiantes was one of only three teams that have never been relegated from Spain's top division.
 Historically, its achievements include three cup titles and four league runners-up placements.

 Madrid has hosted six European Cup/EuroLeague finals, the last two at the Palacio de Deportes.
 The city also hosted the final matches for the 1986 and 2014 FIBA World Cups, and the EuroBasket 2007 final (all held at the Palacio de Deportes).

 Tennis

 Madrid hosts the Mutua Madrileña Madrid Open.
-The tournament is classified as an ATP World Tour Masters 1000 event on the Association of Tennis Professionals tour, and a Premier Mandatory event on the Women's Tennis Association tour.
+The tournament is classified as an ATP Masters 1000 event on the Association of Tennis Professionals tour, and a WTA 1000 on the Women's Tennis Association tour.
 Caja Mágica (The Magic Box, and also known as the Manzanares Park Tennis Centre) is a tennis structure located at Manzanares Park, used for the Madrid Masters tournament, Caja Mágica is also home to the Spanish F1 team HRT F1 Team.